-The Second Chance Youth Garden is a six-week job training program for young people ages 14-24 who have had involvement with the juvenile justice system.
-As a partnership with San Diego County Juvenile Court and Community School (JCCS) system, our program combines in-class and experiential learning to increase youth awareness of urban agriculture and food justice, and help move them towards successful high school graduation.
+The Second Chance Youth Garden is a six-week job training program for young people ages 14-24.
+Our program combines classroom and experiential learning to increase youth awareness of urban agriculture and food justice, and help move them towards successful high school graduation or employment.

-They also acquire sales and marketing skills by helping with produce sales.
-Other program components include healthy cooking classes, nutrition education, financial literacy, job readiness/development, professional certification, youth development workshops and fun!
-Upon completion of the program, youth receive individual case management to work toward high school graduation, paid internship opportunities, part- and full-time work and higher education.
+Program components include healthy cooking classes, nutrition education, financial literacy, job readiness/development and youth development workshops.
+Upon completion of the program, youth receive individual case management and work toward high school graduation, paid internship opportunities, employment or higher education.

-All garden produce is sold through a Community Supported Agriculture Program (CSA), as well as onsite farm stand at the San Diego County Office of Education, and the People's Produce Farmers Market.
-Any revenue generated from the program goes back into providing youth with stipends as well as garden supplies and materials.
+All garden produce is sold through a Community Supported Agriculture Program (CSA) as well as farmers markets.
+All revenue generated from sales goes back into providing youth with stipends as well as supplies and materials.

 Youth Garden press and radio interviews - Voice of San Diego Careers for Mid-City Youth